MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/long-term-retention.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-*Long-term retention* (LTR) is a Dataverse capability that enables customers to transfer their data from a transactional database to the Dataverse managed data lake.
-To perform the LTR operations, you are required to set up retention policies by defining the criteria for a given table.
+*Long-term retention* (LTR) is a capability that enables customers to transfer their data from a Dataverse transactional database to a managed data lake.
+To perform LTR operations, you are required to set up retention policies by defining criteria for a given data table.
 Based on the policy, retention will run at the scheduled time and retain rows matching the critiera.

 More information: [Dataverse long term data retention overview](../../maker/data-platform/data-retention-overview.md), [Enable a table for long term retention](../../maker/data-platform/data-retention-set.md#enable-a-table-for-long-term-retention)

 > [!IMPORTANT]